Krudsen Sour Cream

 Extravirgin olive oil and sunflower oil

-Very stereotypical, but I almost only use e.v. olive oil.
+I almost only use extravirgin olive oil.
 I never really considered the other ones, because I never saw anyone using them, and to this day I’m still not that much sure what they are or how to use them.
 I keep sunflower oil for when my mum’s here and she wants to fry something, but other than that I use regular olive oil for cooking.
 I don’t know why, it’s just how I do it.
-Besides regular ev olive oil, I always keep a bottle of local ev oil made with not fully ripe olives, because it’s my absolute favourite, to use on raw food (mainly veggies), chili oil for western dishes, and homemade “Chinese” chili oil for asian dishes, with a lot of Sichuan peppercorn and aniseed in it.
+Besides regular evo, I always keep a bottle of the local one made with not fully ripe olives, because it’s my absolute favourite, to use on raw food (mainly veggies), then a bottle of chili oil for western dishes, and homemade “Chinese” chili oil for asian dishes, with a lot of Sichuan peppercorn and aniseed in it.

 Balsamic vinegar, white rice vinegar and honey vinegar